tko22/simple-blockchain/README.md

 My implementation of a blockchain in C++ I created for fun :)
 Follows some Bitcoin design choices including using SHA-256 to hash headers and blocks, merkle trees, and mining WoS.

 Includes a Command line interface that allows you to view blockchains at different indices and add new blocks.
+You can do that 20 times until it automatically quits -> can change that.

+And unfortunately, everything is stored in memory and is deleted on quit.

-### BlockChain Class
+## BlockChain Class
+Genesis Block is created during intialization.
 Every time you want to add a block to the blockchain, you will need to provide it:

-#### Private Variables:
-- blockchain(vector<unique_ptr<Block> >): vector of smart pointers to Block objects

 `int index, string prevHash, string hash, string nonce, vector<string> &merkle`
 - index: index of the block